cneverett/Diplodocus.jl/docs/src/Overview/Examples/hardsphere.md

 # Tutorial 1: Evolution of a Population of Hard Spheres

-In this tutorial we will consider a population of hard spheres in a homogenous space.
-These spheres only interact via perfectly elastic collisions (a binary interaction), the cross section for which is given in [Interaction Cross Sections](@ref).
+In this tutorial we will consider a population of hard spheres which are homogenous in space.
+These spheres only interact via perfectly elastic collisions (a binary interaction), the cross section for which is given in [Binary Interaction Cross Sections](@ref).

 ::: info